 Upcoming Courses at the University of Toronto:

-I am on sabbatical from January 2025-December 2025.
-My next course offerings at UTSC will be in winter 2026.
+I am on leave in fall 2026.
+My next course offerings will be in winter 2027.

 UofT students are invited to join the Centre for Global Disability Studies Core Lab meetings, currently hosted by my colleague Aparna Nair and graduate students.

 Global Disability Studies.
 HLTC20.
 C-level undergraduate course at UTSC.
-Counts toward the Health Studies majors and the Health Humanities minor; ask about credit for another major.
-HLTB50 or HLTB60 prerequisite.
+Counts toward the Health Studies majors and the Health Humanities minor; students from humanities and social sciences majors encouraged to join the course.
+HLTB50 or HLTB60 prerequisite, or permission of instructor.

-Special Topics in Health Humanities: Theatre and Paramedicine.
-HLTD53.
+Advanced Topics in Health Humanities: Theatre & Health Humanities Workshop.
+HLTD50.
 Undergraduate course.
-University of Toronto Scarborough.
 HLTB50 or HLTB60 and one C-level Health Humanities course, or relevant theatre coursework, or permission of the instructor.

 Graduate supervision: